The Language of Generalization: Introduction

 The fact that generics are vague does not preclude them from being treated with formal models.
 We draw upon the tools of Bayesian models of cognition (Tenenbaum, Kemp, Griffiths, \& Goodman, 2011) to formalize the vagueness and context-dependence of generic language (Frank \& Goodman, 2012; Goodman \& Lassiter, 2015).
 The Bayesian model separates the semantics of an utterance conveying a generalization from the world knowledge a listener would use to interpret the utterance, a key theoretical advancement beyond previous accounts.
-This formal model is the first of its kind to make quantitative predictions about human understanding of generalization in language.
+This formal model is the first of its kind to make quantitative predictions about human understanding of the l anguage of generalization.